 Halong Bay will be a good choice if you love water activities

 If small traditional towns with mountain views and majestic scenery of rice terraces are what draw you to Vietnam, then head to Sapa.
-From Hanoi, you can go to Sapa by buses or night train but remind that this is a long hours journey.
+From Hanoi, you can go to Sapa by bus or night train but remind that this is a long hours journey.

 However, it’s worth it though, as Sapa feels like a step back in time to a more traditional Vietnam.
-Here you can find the ethnic minorities of Vietnam with their unique traditions, culture, and customs.
+Here you can find the ethnic minorities of Vietnam with their unique traditions, culture, foods and customs.
 The locals are friendly and visitors can trek by verdant rice paddies, dense forests, and spectacular waterfalls.

 2. Central Vietnam

 Different from North Vietnam, Central Vietnam is most well-known to have amazing beaches and plenty of luxury hotel resorts.
 But don’t worry if you’re budget travelers, there are enough attractions here in the central parts of the country to keep you occupied.